StanislavBreadless/smart-sudoku-solver/README.md

 # Project Status

-The main functionality is almost ready.
+The main functionality is ready.
 But there are much more things to be done.

 1. Add better design
 2. Add more optimizations